chsclarke/ML-Image-classification-recycling/README.md

 # ME360 Final Project
 repository for ME360 Final Project -- currently in progress.
+Roughly 90% accuracy at this point.